-SI 2.2.1 Agglomeration, Densification, Mixed Use and Multifunctional Urban Spaces
+SI 2.2.1 Agglomeration, densification, mixed use and multifunctional urban spaces

 Recognising the primacy of Kigali as the national growth engine and acknowledging the need for viable opportunities and sustainable development of secondary cities, Rwanda will manage urbanisation as a system of cities (Roadmap for Green Secondary Cities, 2015; RUDP II, 2020).
 Part of this urban management must be the strategic design of city layouts to encourage agglomeration and densification, and enable mixed use and multi-functionality of urban spaces.

 Acknowledging that cities and environment are interconnected, a comprehensive approach is needed for managing risks across the natural and built environment.
 Such an approach responds to the connectivity between land, water and waste in cities, and aims to demonstrate the complementarity and integration of grey infrastructure and nature-based solutions (or green infrastructure) that can be replicated across the country.
 Precinct planning and mixed-use zoning will be essential to integrating and transitioning urban landscapes to green liveable and multi-functional spaces.

-Sector Lead Ministry Implementing Agency Focus Area Hubaniaa Gara O MININFRA, MINALOC, MoE LODA, RHA, REMA Mitigation Urbanisation & Settlements Adaptation ✓ Octionichts Green Growth ✓
+Sector/Sub-sector Lead Ministry Implementing Entity Focus Area Urbanisation banisation MININFRA, MINALOC, d Settlements MoE LODA, RHA, REMA Mitigation Adaptation ✓ and settlements Green Growth √

-SI 2.2.2 Greening urban landscapes and layout through green spaces and urban agriculture
+SI 2.2.2 Greening urban landscapes and laγout through green spaces and urban agriculture